katfagg/BrightCalendar/README.md

 # Bright Calender

-This project is designed to help you plan your day to day schedule through mapping out goals and prioritise tasks.
+This project is designed to help you plan your day to day schedule through mapping out goals and prioritise tasks efficiently.

 ## Table of Contents